raguay/raguay.github.io/site/tutorials/svelteweb/using-template.md

 you see fit.

 The `div` setup the proper styling for the markdown and controls the animation of it on the site.
-Thereore, leave the div information as it is and just change the markdown inbetween.
+Therefore, leave the div information as it is and just change the markdown in between.
 ```

 &lt;/div&gt;